Battle of the Plains of Abraham: Overview

 Despite an air of defeatism among the leadership, the French troops and New French militia defenders focused their preparations for British attacks on the Beauport Shore.
 Montcalm and his staff, Major-General François de Gaston, Chevalier de Lévis, Colonel Louis Antoine de Bougainville, and Lieutenant-Colonel de Sennezergue, distributed some 12,000 troops in a nine-kilometre-long collection of fortified redoubts and batteries from the Saint-Charles River to the Montmorency Falls, along the shallows of the river in areas that had previously been targeted by British attempts to land.
-Before the British arrived, a small fleet of supply ships had arrived in Quebec with much-needed supplies.
+Before the British, a small fleet of supply ships had arrived in Quebec with much-needed supplies.
 Those supplies, along with 500 reinforcements, likely aided French resistance during the lengthy siege.

 Wolfe, on surveying the town of Beauport, found that the houses there had been barricaded and organized to allow for musket fire from within; they were built in an unbroken line along the road, providing a formidable barrier.
 In addition, a screen of trees along the Montmorency River made an approach on that route dangerous.
 On 31 July, the first serious attempt by Wolfe's troops to land on the northern shore led to the Battle of Beauport, also known as the Battle of Montmorency.
 Approximately 3,500 troops, supported by a heavy bombardment, attempted to land but were fired upon in the river shallows.
 Members of the Louisbourg Grenadiers, who reached the beach, attempted a generally undisciplined charge on the French positions, but came under heavy fire; a thunderstorm ended the fight and allowed Wolfe to pull his troops back after taking some 450 casualties to Montcalm's 60.

-Some French officers felt the Montmorency defeat would be the last British attack; Vaudreuil wrote afterward that "I have no more anxiety about Quebec.
-Wolfe, I assure you, will make no progress… He contented himself with losing about five hundred of his best soldiers."
+Some French officers felt the Montmorency defeat would be the last British attack; Vaudreuil wrote afterwards that "I have no more anxiety about Quebec.
+Wolfe, I assure you, will make no progress...
+He contented himself with losing about five hundred of his best soldiers."
 He predicted another attack would come within days.
 Others in the French camp felt the campaign was over.